adaum01/UNO-Final-Project/README.md

 Disclaimers:
 *If there is no reaction after entering the input, press enter again as the player may have just entered the input too quickly.
 *Our implementation is created with a single round of UNO in mind.
 In order to play another round, the player must run the code again.
 This is a result of the memory allocation style used.
+*The game is set for play by no more than 8 players(AI/Human) total.

 How to compile/run code: We chose to run our code on CLion using C++14 on both windows and mac.